Wrench56/bmhm/readme.md

 ## Features

-Linear probing with tombstones
+* Linear probing with tombstones
-Growth when load-factor reacher 75%
+* Growth when load-factor reacher 75%
-Fully generic: callbacks for equality, hashing, pretty-printing, freeing Microsoft x64 ABI throghout the program
+* Fully generic: callbacks for equality, hashing, pretty-printing, freeing
+* Microsoft x64 ABI throghout the program
-UTF-16 strings
+* UTF-16 strings
-A simple user interface to test the implementation
+* A simple user interface to test the implementation
-No external libraries used (except UEFI of course)
+* No external libraries used (except UEFI of course)
+* No memory leaks (not that it matters too much in this case)